ZufengW/100-days-of-code/log.md

 **Thoughts:** This project is longer than all the previous ones in the course.
 This makes it more difficult to structure the building process, but Colt explained it well.

+### Day 22: 07 July

+**Today's Progress**: Web Developer Bootcamp: Finished unit 15 (Colour Game Project) https://codepen.io/ZufengW/full/gRdMzR

+**Thoughts:** A project like this is good for tying together different ideas from earlier in the course.
+It doesn't look too good on phone though -- the button row doesn't fit on narrow screens.
+I also add an extra feature: streak counter.

 <!---
 Is this